kant/DactyloLibre-CsharpVersion/README.md

-### What about it
+### What is DactyloLibre about?
-DactyloLibre is easy to use however, it is in its first version.
+DactyloLibre is fun and easy to use!
+However, this program is in its first version.
 I'm open for advice, suggestions on how to improve this program, evaluations, etc..

 #### Demo
 This video is only a demo, this is not necessarily the currenct code source.
   <img src="demo/demo.gif" width="100%"/>

-#### Question ?
+#### Questions?
 - [You can post it there](https://github.com/spoutnik911/DactyloLibre-CsharpVersion/labels/question)

 #### If you know how to do any of the following listed below or are willing to help, you are welcome to do so.